-Chicago, IL, February 26, 2018 – Code Platoon, a Chicago-based web development bootcamp for U.S. military veterans and servicemembers, has been approved for GI Bill eligibility by the Department of Veterans Affairs.
-This means eligible students enrolled in the immersive, 14-week program will be able to use GI Bill education benefits to fund their tuition, housing and other associated costs.
+Chicago, IL, February 26, 2018 – Code Platoon, a Chicago-based web development bootcamp for U.S. veterans and military spouses, has been approved for GI Bill eligibility by the Department of Veterans Affairs.
+This means eligible veterans and military spouses enrolled in the immersive, 14-week program will be able to use GI Bill education benefits to fund their tuition, housing and other associated costs.

 Code Platoon is the first of its kind to reach this milestone in the state of Illinois, according to the bootcamp’s Executive Director Rod Levy.

-“We are extremely proud to be the first coding bootcamp to be GI Bill approved by the VA in Illinois, and the only one to focus exclusively on the veteran community,” said Levy.
+“We are extremely proud to be the first coding bootcamp to be GI Bill approved by the VA in Illinois, and the only one to focus exclusively on veterans,” said Levy.
 “Code Platoon has always focused on providing veterans a top tier educational experience at an affordable price.
 We hope that the GI Bill will allow even more veterans to access our training and internships.”

 Since its inception in 2016, Code Platoon has offered student’s scholarships of up to $10,500.
 Students using the GI Bill may now be able to cover the full cost of tuition depending on their level of benefits.

-Code Platoon’s program is strictly for veterans and focuses on providing a supportive learning environment, coupled with industry-supported internships, to maximize the likelihood of successfully transitioning to a new career as a software developer.
+Code Platoon’s program is strictly for the veteran community and focuses on providing a supportive learning environment, coupled with industry-supported internships, to maximize the likelihood of successfully transitioning to a new career as a software developer.

 “GI Bill approval will help us grow our class sizes and allow more veterans to become software development professionals,” said Alicia Boddy, Code Platoon’s development director.
 “This seal of approval from the U.S. Department of Veteran Affairs and the Illinois Department of Veteran Affairs will show our current funding partners that we are continuing to cement ourselves as the leader in software development education for veterans.”

 The nonprofit has received generous financial support through grants and sponsorships from major corporations, including Amazon, Motorola and Boeing.
-GI Bill approval could help Code Platoon and its supporters further their quest to enhance the lives of U.S. servicemembers and veterans.
+GI Bill approval could help Code Platoon and its supporters further their quest to enhance the lives of U.S. veterans and military spouses.

 For our answers to frequently asked questions on the GI bill, click here.